panitsasi/panitsasi.github.io/_pages/about.md

 ## About Me

-I am a PhD student in the Electrical and Computer Engineering Department at Yale University, based in New Haven, CT.
+I am a PhD candidate in the Electrical and Computer Engineering Department at Yale University, based in New Haven, CT.
 I began my PhD in Fall 2022 under the supervision of [Prof. Leandros Tassiulas](https://engineering.yale.edu/research-and-faculty/faculty-directory/leandros-tassiulas).
 I am a member of the [SmartNets Research Group](https://smartnets.yale.edu/) at the Yale Institute for Network Science (YINS).

 My research lies broadly at the intersection of wireless communications, machine learning, and network security, with a focus on next-generation network architectures.